danionescu0/arduino/README.md

 #define ENABLE_OTA // comment this line if you don't want OTA
 ````

+If you dont' have "filed editor" in the meniu follow this guide: https://www.home-assistant.io/getting-started/configuration/

 Next configure the configuration.yaml in your HASS, replace the broker if you have our own MQTT server:
 ````
 mqtt: